CharlesGueunet/vimmic/README.md

 ## Words
  * Fast travel with (Leader Leader w)
  * cs'" to change 'test' in "test" (change surround)
+ * in Visual selection : maj+S allow to put surround mark arround the selected block :
+     maj+S  {  will sourround the block with {}
  * Interactively replace word under cursor using (Leader r)
  * Interactive substitute (%s) using (Leader s)